Kotlin/dokka/README.md

     multiplatform {
         customName {} // The same name as in Kotlin Multiplatform plugin, so the sources are fetched automatically

-        differentName { // Different name, so source roots, classpath and platform must be passed explicitly targets = ["JVM"]
+        differentName { // Different name, so source roots, classpath and platform must be passed explicitly. targets = ["JVM"]
             platform = "jvm"
             sourceRoot {